 SPD Server Feature SPD Server Client Action SPD Server Host Response Support for Gigabytes of data The SPD Server client inputs existing SAS tables with a PROC COPY statement or creates an SPD Server table using a SAS DATA step or procedure.
-SPD Server clients can also use SQL pass-through CREATE, COPY, or LOAD statements to input SAS tables.
+SPD Server clients can also use SQL Pass-Through CREATE, COPY, or LOAD statements to input SAS tables.
 The SPD Server host creates component files that consist of one or more physical partition files.
 The server stores the physical partition files in one or more device / directory paths.
-Scalable Symmetric Multiple Processor (SMP) Support The SPD Server client runs SAS procedures and SQL pass-through syntax to read, sort, index, or query an SPD Server table.
+Scalable Symmetric Multiple Processor (SMP) Support The SPD Server client runs SAS procedures and SQL Pass-Through syntax to read, sort, index, or query an SPD Server table.
 The SPD Server host uses its threaded operating system to perform concurrent processing tasks distributed across multiple processors.
-Selective Parallel Queries The SPD Server client uses WHERE-clause or SQL SELECT syntax.
-Pass-through SQL, PROC SQL, and non-SAS WHERE alternatives are supported.
+Selective Parallel Queries The SPD Server client uses WHERE clause or SQL SELECT syntax.
+Pass-through SQL, PROC SQL, and WHERE alternatives not in SAS are supported.
 The SPD Server host supports and subsets SPD Server tables, and then delivers query answer sets to clients.
 Parallel Loads The SPD Server client runs SAS procedures with LOAD or COPY to store SAS data and indexes.
 The SPD Server host uses multiple threads to load and store tables and indexes.
-Parallel Indexes The SPD Server client creates table indexes using a DATA step or the DATASETS procedure with an INDEX option, or pass-through SQL with the LOAD or COPY command.
+Parallel Indexes The SPD Server client creates table indexes using a DATA step or the DATASETS procedure with an INDEX option, or Pass-Through SQL with the LOAD or COPY command.
 The SPD Server host creates SPD Server table indexes in parallel.
-SAS Data Security The SPD Server client accesses the SPD Server host using SQL pass- through, a LIBNAME statement, or a non-SAS alternative connection.
+SAS Data Security The SPD Server client accesses the SPD Server host using SQL Pass- Through, a LIBNAME statement, or an alternative connection that is not in SAS.
 The SPD Server host secures SPD Server files at the LIBNAME domain and / or table, column, and row level.